joseph-crowley/learned-koopman/README.md

-Certainly!
-Here's a README styled similarly to the one you provided:

----

 # Nonlinear Harmonic Oscillator: Learning Koopman Operators with cVAE 🎉

 Welcome to this exciting repository! 🌟 This project aims to uncover the underlying dynamics of nonlinear harmonic oscillators using Conditional Variational Autoencoders (cVAE) to learn Koopman Operators.
 This topic is a treasure trove for anyone interested in leveraging machine learning for understanding nonlinear dynamical systems.